MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 ### <a name="subscription-payments_function"></a>How do Subscription Payments work?

 - You can send your payments to us max *32 days* prior due date and min *1 day* prior due date.
+When creating new subscriptions payments, the Merchant is responsible for configuring the billing cycle so it matches their needs.
+We support both fixed dates (for example, the 1st of the next month) and variable dates.
+- It is flexible to change how existing subscription payment is billed.
 - The customer needs to have at least 1 day to evaluate the payment.
 The customer can evaluate the payment by opening the MobilePay app.
 In the activity list the customer is presented with the Pending payment.
 - For example: if you send the payment 1st of June before midnight, the earliest DueDate can be 3rd of June.
 The customer can see the payment in the MobilePay app from 2nd of June.
 - We recommend that you send the payments before 00:00:00 so that you are sure that it will be included in our payment processing.
 - The MobilePay user will be able to see Payments in the app from 8 days to 1 day before due date depending on when you sent the payment.
-- If a payment changes status e.g. declined by users, a callback on the specific payment will be made
+- If a payment changes status e.g. declined by users, a callback on the specific payment will be made to `/payment_status_callback_url`
 - On due date we process the payments starting from 02:00.
 If some payments weren't successfully completed, we will then try again approx. every 2 hours.
 When `grace_period_days` field is not set or is set to __1__, we will keep retrying to complete the payment up until 23:59 of the same day.
 When `grace_period_days` is set to more than __1__, we will be trying to complete the payment for specified number of days.
 - User will get at notification approx. at 08:30 that we cannot process the payment and that they can complete it manually (by swiping).
 Notification will be sent every day on the same time for the whole grace period if `grace_period_days` is specified.
 - On 23:59 we will decline the transaction and revert back with a callback